Sleep disorder: Sleep disturbances and Alzheimer's disease

 In Alzheimer's disease, in addition to cognitive decline and memory impairment, there are also significant sleep disturbances with modified sleep architecture.
-The latter may consist in sleep fragmentation, reduced sleep duration, insomnia, increased daytime napping, decreased quantity of some sleep stages, and a growing resemblance between some sleep stages (N1 and N2).
-More than 65% of people with Alzheimer's disease have this type of sleep disturbance.
+These disturbances may consist of sleep fragmentation, reduced sleep duration, insomnia, increased daytime napping, decreased quantity of some sleep stages, and a growing resemblance between some sleep stages (N1 and N2).
+More than 65% of people with Alzheimer's disease experience this type of sleep disturbance.

-One factor that could explain this change in sleep architecture is a change in circadian rhythm, which regulates sleep.
-A disruption of the circadian rhythm would generate sleep disturbances.
-Some studies show that people with AD have a delayed circadian rhythm, whereas in normal aging, an advanced circadian rhythm is present.
+One factor that could explain this change in sleep architecture is a disruption in the circadian rhythm, which regulates sleep.
+This disruption can lead to sleep disturbances.
+Some studies show that people with Alzheimer's disease have a delayed circadian rhythm, whereas in normal aging, an advanced circadian rhythm is present.

-In addition to these psychological symptoms, at a neurological level there are two main symptoms of Alzheimer's disease.
-The first is an accumulation of beta-amyloid waste forming aggregate "plaques".
-The second is an accumulation of tau protein.
+In addition to these psychological symptoms, there are two main neurological features of Alzheimer's disease.
+The first is the accumulation of beta-amyloid waste, forming aggregate "plaques".
+The second is the accumulation of tau protein.

-It has been shown that the sleep-wake cycle acts on the beta-amyloid burden, which is a central component found in AD.
-As individuals awaken, the production of beta-amyloid protein will be more consistent than its production during sleep.
-This is explained by two phenomena.
-The first is that the metabolic activity will be higher during waking, thus resulting in greater secretion of beta-amyloid protein.
-The second is that oxidative stress will also increase, which leads to greater AB production.
+It has been shown that the sleep-wake cycle influences the beta-amyloid burden, a central component found in Alzheimer's disease (AD).
+As individuals awaken, the production of beta-amyloid protein becomes more consistent compared to its production during sleep.
+This phenomenon can be explained by two factors.
+First, metabolic activity is higher during waking hours, resulting in greater secretion of beta-amyloid protein.
+Second, oxidative stress increases during waking hours, which leads to greater beta-amyloid production.

 On the other hand, it is during sleep that beta-amyloid residues are degraded to prevent plaque formation.
 The glymphatic system is responsible for this through the phenomenon of glymphatic clearance.
-Thus, during wakefulness, the AB burden is greater because the metabolic activity and oxidative stress are higher, and there is no protein degradation by the glymphatic clearance.
-During sleep, the burden is reduced as there is less metabolic activity and oxidative stress (in addition to the glymphatic clearance that occurs).
+Thus, during wakefulness, the beta-amyloid burden is greater because metabolic activity and oxidative stress are higher, and there is no protein degradation by glymphatic clearance.
+During sleep, the burden is reduced as there is less metabolic activity and oxidative stress, in addition to the glymphatic clearance that occurs.

-Glymphatic clearance occurs during the NREM SWS sleep.
-This sleep stage decreases in normal aging, resulting in less glymphatic clearance and increased AB burden that will form AB plaques.
-Therefore, sleep disturbances in individuals with AD will amplify this phenomenon.
+Glymphatic clearance occurs during NREM SWS sleep, a stage that decreases with normal aging, leading to reduced glymphatic clearance and increased beta-amyloid burden, which forms plaques.
+Therefore, sleep disturbances in individuals with Alzheimer's disease may exacerbate this phenomenon.